 Solid Waste Disposal Sites Improvement

-The Solid Waste Disposal (SWDS) and the Irma Debris Disposal (IDDS) Sites located on Pond Fill Island are in need of improvement.
-After the 2017 Hurricane Season, large amounts of debris were collected on the island and this resulted in issues such as decreased disposal capacity and surface and smothering fires in both sites.
-While the Ministry of VROMI has made some improvements on the operations surface and subsurface fires remain a potential hazard and complicate any actions towards the stabilization of the sites.
+The Solid Waste Disposal Site (SWDS) and the Irma Debris Disposal Site (IDDS) on Pond Island are in need of improvement.
+Large amounts of debris accumulated on the island in the wake of the destructive 2017 Atlantic hurricane season, which resulted in decreased disposal capacity at both sites as well as surface and subterranean fires.
+Although the Ministry of VROMI has made operational improvements at the disposal sites, surface and subsurface fires remain a potential hazard that complicate any actions towards the sites’ stabilization.

-The objective of this activity is reconditioning, and improving the SWDS and IDS operations in Pond Island as well as purchasing of heavy landfill equipment to support the site operations.
-This activity is necessary to facilitate sustainable solutions to Sint Maarten’s solid waste management challenges.
+The objective of this activity is reconditioning and improving operations at the SWDS and IDDS, as well as purchasing of heavy equipment to support landfill operations.
+This is a necessary first step in facilitating sustainable solutions to Sint Maarten’s solid waste management challenges.

-The Project has furthermore purchased a waste handling bulldozer and a front loader and is awaiting delivery of a landfill compactor.
-All equipment is purchased to provide VROMI with the right tools to keep improving waste management and mitigate the chances of surface fires at the SWDS.
-The landfill compactor should be in the site sometime early 2021.
+The Project has also purchased a waste handling bulldozer, a front-end loader and a solid waste compactor.
+This equipment provides VROMI with the right tools to keep improving waste management and minimize the occurrence and intensity of fires at the disposal sites.

-In order to implement this activity in an environmentally and socially responsible manner, the following environmental and social safeguards instruments are under development and intend to mitigate potential risks to the environment and human health and safety:
+It is of the utmost importance that this activity is implemented in an environmentally and socially responsible manner.
+As such, the following environmental and social safeguard instruments are being developed, and these seek to mitigate potential risks to the environment and human health and safety.